nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # 7. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data files it creates with the files that contains the data of your previous TutorAid home folder.
+**A**: Install the app in the other computer and overwrite the empty data files it creates with the files that contains the data of your previous TutorAid home folder.<br><br>

+**Q**: I am currently only able to view my students' latest progress entry, how can I view all the entries?<br>
+**A**: To view all the progress entries of a student, you can key `view -s STUDENT_INDEX` into the Command Box and hit ENTER.
+You should be able to see you 10 most recently added progress entries.
+Please note that you will not be able to view all the progress entries of multiple students at any one time.<br><br>

+**Q**: I have added more than 10 progress entries for a student, but why am I only able to see up to the 10 most recent entries?
+**A**: TutorAid only support storing up to 10 progress entries so that it is easier for tutor to manage and view all of their entries for each student

 ***

 # 8. Command Summary

-### 8.1 Student Commands
+### **8.1 Student Commands**

 |---
 Action | Format and Examples